 Wherever possible, claims should use standardised language for the elements of the claims.
 Research Analysis currently requires that all terms should follow the Medical Subject Headings (MeSH) standard.
 Elements of claims should either exist in MeSH as Subject Headings or any of the Entry Terms for a heading.
 For example, Humans is a Subject Heading in MeSH, but you can also use the Entry Terms which include Human, Homo sapiens, Man.
 We do allow for new terms to be added where there is no satisfactory MeSH term, however the use of MeSH terms allows for much more powerful search and analysis.
 For example, a scientist in one field may use a different term to those in another field, but using MeSH terms we can link these two claims together and provide cross-field visibility.
 In future we also hope to provide searching and analysis across different levels of the MeSH tree eg. Hominids or Mammals would consolidate claims for species further out on the tree.

 The Research Analysis platform is centred around the concept of the scientific claim.
 The goal of a claim is to take a hypothesis that has been argued in the literature and state it in a formalised language that allows for easier comparison, searching and analysis.

-While there are several types of scientific claim, Research Analysis is currently focused on Cause-Effect type scientific claims eg. Statins Decrease Coronary Artery Disease in Humans.
+While there are several types of scientific claim, Research Analysis is currently focused on Cause-Effect type scientific claims eg. Statins decrease Cholesterol in the Blood of Humans.
 We have broken up the components of Cause-Effect claims and formalised their language and structure to make them easier to compare, search and analyse.
-The easiest way to see how they work is to look through some examples in the View Claims table, but here we provide an overview of the model.
+The easiest way to see how they work is to look through some examples in the View Claims table, but here are some details: